About Our Programs

-A fierce team of compassionate women endeavor to combat systemic poverty and marginalization by offering a safe space where guests receive support, celebrate triumphs and feel worthy.
+A fierce team of compassionate staff endeavor to combat systemic poverty and marginalization by offering a safe space where guests receive support, celebrate triumphs and feel worthy.
 (Phone: 916-446-4961)

 - Coffee Service: Coffee and condiments served to guests from 7 AM - 9 AM.

 - Survival Supplies: Guests may come to our Front Door to receive survival supplies (blankets, personal hygiene, shoes, etc.), diapers & menstrual/incontinence supplies from 7 AM - 2 PM.

 - Intakes: Personalized resource counseling for guests is available from 7 AM - 11 AM.
 We complete a short, guest driven intake which assists staff in connecting guests to viable community resources.
 While we do not provide shelter, we can provide resource information and assist guests with getting on waiting lists.

 - Showers: Offered from 7 AM - 10:30 AM we have clean restrooms, private showers & space to get ready for the day.
 Clothing is provided on an emergency basis, depending on availability.